irae/moblab/Readme.md

-moblab
+Moblab
 ======

 An Arduino+JohnnyFive based mobile device testing lab with browser proxying capabilities

-requirements
+Requirements
 ============

-moblab requires the following:
+If you need turning devices support, Moblab requires the following:

 1) A Firmata compatible Arduino board (developed and tested using an Arduino Uno)